 EXPEDITION TO CHICAGO AND HOUSTON

 The second of the fellowship’s three trips will see 30 fellows — 10 Germans living in Germany, 10 Germans living in the US, and 10 Americans living in the US — travel to Chicago, IL and Houston, TX, for six days in October 2017.
 From arrival in Chicago until the end of the trip in Houston, accommodation, meals and travel costs will be covered by the fellowship.
-The trip will offer the fellows the opportunity for fellows to present and receive feedback on their collaboratively authored policy memos, during meetings and networking sessions with a variety of transatlantic stakeholders involved in politics, the military, business and wider civil society.
+The trip will offer the fellows the opportunity for fellows to present and receive feedback on their collaboratively authored strategy & communication memos, during meetings and networking sessions with a variety of transatlantic stakeholders involved in politics, the military, business and wider civil society.

-Preparation (June 19-October 1, 2017)
+Preparation (June 19 - October 1, 2017)

 The aim of Atlantic Expedition is to encourage a new generation of leaders to bring fresh ideas to the transatlantic debate.
 Preparation for the trip begins some time before arrival in Chicago.

-Those who applied for the fellowship will first engage in a three-week online debate, to begin on June 19, 2017.
-Applicants will have their articles progressively published on our website, and will have the opportunity to comment on others’, offering feedback and allowing authors to defend and elaborate on their opinions.
+Those who applied for the fellowship will first engage in a three-week online debate, to begin on June 20, 2017.
+Applicants will have their articles progressively published on our website, and will have the opportunity to comment on others’, offering feedback and allowing authors to elaborate on their opinions.
 This process of open debate will allow a consensus to emerge among participants, as to themes of particular interest, and common points of view on key issues.

 The second phase is a relatively long one, not due to a particularly heavy time commitment requirement, but so as to accomodate participants' work and vacation schedules.
 Fellows aren't expected to work continuously throughout this period; other than a few Skype calls, participants will have a high degree of flexibity as to when they work on the collaborative memo.